CI Recommended Sensor Cleaning Practices

 Shoot another image, same f-stop, same scene and compare it to the first image.
 In Capture One, Command Click both images, hold shift key to lock the two windows together and zoom to 100%.
 What’s gone?
 What’s moved?
 What has stayed?
 You can mark the positions of the problem spots with a mask layer so you know what spots you need to revisit.

 Step 5a – Cleaning – Sensor Solution A: No Longer included with new Phase One cameras, the blue sensor solution ‘A’ meant as step one of a two-step process is my preferred first step in cleaning a neglected digital back.
 Most other available solutions for sensor cleaning are formulated to dry quickly with the intent of leaving no residue, so the ‘A’ solution is more like a quick detailing spray you’d use to clean up or clay the surface of an automotive finish you’re about to polish.
 It’s soapiness is nicely lubricating for moving the sensor swipe across the surface non destructively and aids in picking up problem spots without grinding them back into the surface.
 It also doesn’t age in the bottle, unlike the fast drying solutions that will slowly disappear from the bottle and lose solvency.
+(Alternatively as a first swipe to a very dirty sensor, I also like the Visible Dust green or blue solutions.)

 Step 5a/b – At this point, fans are off, I’m waiting for the HVAC unit to be cycled off, I’m working at arms distance away from me in an environment that has the stillest air I can conjure, even holding my breath as I make the final swipe, typically with the digital back IR surface perpendicular to the table surface, so the face isn’t exposed directly up, contrary in orientation to more easily captured GIF below.